mrpejker/cardano-e2e-example/tutorial/server_side/off_chain.rst

 The sender address is defined in the Escrow Info, and for defining the payment we use the function ``valueToSender``, implemented in the Business module.
-This function will be used too in the on-chain validator for checking that the payment received by the sender is correct.
+This function will be also used in the on-chain validator for checking that the payment received by the sender is correct.
 Regarding the receiver's payment, it is basically the entire value contained in the script UTxO, without the control token that must be burned.